actualakib/Super-shop-Management-System/README.md

 - **Major Update**: The next release will add more dynamic data handling, enabling seamless updates to product information and transaction records.
 - **Enhanced File Management**: Additional text files will be added to extend functionality.

 This is version **"New Features 1.0.3"**.
-More updates are planned before moving to the C++ version.
+Major updates are planned before moving to the C++ version.

 ## Future Plans on This Project
 Future iterations of this project will be developed in **C++**, adding object-oriented features and enhanced functionality.
 Currently, this prototype is focused on demonstrating basic shop management features in C. Planned features for the **C++ version 2.0.1** include: